Eastern Shore of Virginia Public Library Foundation

 Tribute: These bricks honor library supporters and loved ones both past and present.

 Library Lover: You can share your warm and fuzzy feelings for special library lovers with a brick trimmed with a heart at each corner.
-It’s a nice Valentine (really), but any time of year is a good time to express your feelings!
 You can even immortalize your dog who chewed up a library book!

 Reading Star: Enthusiastic young readers get a special reward when you donate a brick to our “Reading Stars Galaxy Walk of Fame.”
 These bricks are decorated with stars on each corner.